Varian Medical Systems: Proton Therapy

 Varian manufactures the ProBeam Proton Therapy System, with current and planned installations at several sites globally.
 These are an all pencil-beam scanning proton therapy system utilizing IMPT (intensity modulated proton therapy), which was developed with PSI of Switzerland.
 Varian also develops medical software and radiology information system for proton treatment planning system.

 Ethos Therapy

 On September 16, 2019, during the 2019 American Society for Radiation Oncology (ASTRO) annual meeting, being held Sept.
-15-18 in Chicago, Varian announced Ethos therapy, an artificial intelligence (AI)-driven holistic solution designed to increase the capability, flexibility and efficiency of radiotherapy.
-This new solution is designed to deliver an entire adaptive treatment in a typical 15-minute timeslot, from patient setup through treatment delivery.
+15–18 in Chicago, Varian announced Ethos therapy, an artificial intelligence (AI)-driven system designed to increase the capability, flexibility and efficiency of radiotherapy.
+This new system is designed to deliver an entire adaptive treatment in a typical 15-minute timeslot, from patient setup through treatment delivery.

 Litigation

 Defamation case law

 In 1999, Varian Medical Systems, Inc. sued a former employee for defamation after they posted numerous messages criticizing the company on the Internet.
 The lawsuit led to the ruling of Varian v.
 Delfino by the California Supreme Court on the question whether a trial could proceed while denial of the defendant's anti-SLAPP motion was under appeal.
 After the state supreme court ruled that a new trial would be necessary because of that technical concern, the case was settled on undisclosed terms.